 At the Centre for Collective Intelligence Design, we focus on the practical skills and knowledge needed to bring humans and technology together in a way that enables groups to become smarter than the sum of their parts, and to mobilise human intelligence at greater scale.
-Find out about the experiments we are supporting in designing collective intelligence for social good.
+Through our grants programme we supported 12 organisations in designing collective intelligence for social good.

 In September 2018 we launched the first round of the Collective Intelligence Grants, offering up to £20,000 for experiments that advance knowledge on how to design and apply collective intelligence to solve social problems.

 Between March 2019 and January 2020, we supported 12 diverse organisations worldwide to conduct practical experiments that increase our understanding of how to make the most of the new technologies available to help with collective thinking and acting.